 Question: "What is perichoresis?"

-John 16:13-15 best expresses perichoresis in terms of God’s glory.
-Jesus promises His disciples that the Spirit, when He comes, would reveal the truth of the Son to His followers, and this truth is from the Father.
-Through this process, all three will be glorified.
-There is nothing that separates the mystical dance of perichoresis, but it can be imagined as a Venn diagram showing three groups or circles intersecting in the center with each circle intersecting the others perfectly and multidimensionally, as they rotate or “dance” about a common center of divine love.
+There is nothing that separates the Persons of the Trinity or interrupts the mysterious interchange of perichoresis.
+It can be imagined as a Venn diagram showing three circles intersecting in the center with each circle intersecting the others perfectly and multi-dimensionally, as they rotate about a common center of divine love.

 © Copyright 2002-2014 Got Questions Ministries.